jerickjoe111/launch-school/JS229/04_object_creation_patterns.md

 Another difference is that the whole body within the class declaration is in strict mode, even without the `"use strict"` _pragma_; also, class declarations are not hoisted: we can't instantiate classes before we declare them.

+Also, the prototype object on a class can't be reassigned.
+In non-strict mode, the reassignment fails without notice (we can't use `Object.setPrototype` either to do this).
+In strict mode, attempting to reassign the prototype object throws an exception.

+For `class` instantiation, we always have to use `new`.

 ### How to implement subclasses with the `class` syntax.

 > In ES6 and later, you can create a subclass simply by adding a `extends` clause to a class declaration, and you can do this even for built-in classes.